shannonlindsay/Data-AI-Dev/Instructions/labs/create-calculation-groups.md

 ## Create a calculation group

-In this exercise, you will create two calculation groups.
+Now you'll create two calculation groups.
 The first will support time intelligence.
 The second will support currency conversion.

 ### Create the Time Intelligence calculation group

-In this task, you will use Tabular Editor to create the **Time Intelligence** calculation group.
+Use Tabular Editor to create the **Time Intelligence** calculation group.
 It will simplify the creation of many time-related calculations, including PY (prior year), YoY (year-over-year), and YoY % (year-over-year percentage).
 The calculation group will allow analyzing any measure by using different Time Intelligence calculations.

 Power BI Desktop does not support the creation or management of calculation